Frequently Asked Questions (FAQ)

 - Once a show has started, if you must leave, re-admittance will not be allowed.

-- Be sure all electronic devices are silenced during the show.
+- Be sure all electronic devices are silenced and dimmed during the show.

 Visitors with reserved-seat tickets must arrive at least 10 minutes prior to show time to claim their seats.
 At this time unclaimed seats will be released to walk-in guests.
 We recommend walk-in guests arrive 20-30 minutes prior to show time to get a seat.
 The show begins promptly at the scheduled start time and the doors close five to ten minutes later.

 How long is the show?